 In case you’re planning to explore some of Australia’s most beautiful small towns, make sure to take a day trip to the WetSide Water Park.
-Placed on Harvey Bay, a coastal city in southern Queensland, the WetSide Water Park is a family-friendly spot, filled with waterslides, a water play area, and even a special area for kids under 5 years old to play.
+Placed on Harvey Bay, a coastal city in southern Queensland, the WetSide Water Park is a family-friendly spot, filled with the best waterslides, a water play area, and even a special area for kids under 5 years old to play.
 The water park also has a wave machine, the Flipside Boardrider, and two large Waterslides.
 Every Saturday night, the park hosts a Light Show with music, colored lights, and spectacular water fountains.
 Plus, the entrance to the water park is free.

 Wild Wadi Water Park, Dubai, United Arab Emirates

 Located in the area of Jumeirah, a coastal residential area of Dubai, the Wild Wadi Water Park is a water wonderland designed for all.
 Thanks to its safety, technology, and innovation, the park has won several local and international awards, such as the 2007 Dubai Quality Award Gold.

 Themed around the tale of Juha, a character from Arabian folklore, Wild Wadi has a heated and cooled wave pool, an 18m (59 ft) waterfall that goes off every ten minutes, eight Master Blasters (more than any other water park in the world), rain fortresses for all ages, high thrill speed slides, and an aqua drop.